polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/upgrades.md

 1. `frame_system::on_runtime_upgrade`
 1. Custom `on_runtime_upgrade`, as described above
-1. Any pallet's `on_runtime_upgrade` function, in the order described above
+1. All `on_runtime_upgrade` functions defined in the pallets included in the runtime, in the order described above

 ### Testing Migrations